karlseguin/gerb/readme.md

 ## Builtins
 Go's builtins aren't natively available.
 However, custom builtin functions can be registered.
-A custom buitlin `len` comes pre-registered.
+The custom buitlin `len` comes pre-registered and behaves much like the real `len` builtin.
 You can register your own builtin:

     import "github.com/karlseguin/gerb/core"
     func init() {